-3. Are cleaning procedures established for decontamination of work surfaces?
-4. Are all needles and syringes disposed of in rigid sharps containers and not overflowing?
-5. Are any needles or syringes bent or re-capped when disposed?
-6. Is biohazard waste treated before disposal? (i.e. autoclaved) 7.
-Are other biohazard waste containers used properly where needed (e.g. autoclave bags, bio-hazard boxes, etc.)?
-8. Are hand washing facilities or hand cleansers readily available?
-9. Is the universal Bio-Hazard symbol affixed to containers, refrigerators, or freezers that contain blood or other potentially infectious material?
-10. Has the bio-safety cabinet been certified in the last year?
-Bios afety Level II (see separate checklist) iation Safety: Yes No N/A Corrective Action Gen eral ionizing radiation safety 1.
+Are cleaning procedures established for decontamination of work faces?
+Are all needles and syringes disposed of in rigid sharps containers 1 d not overflowing?
+6. / Are any needles or syringes bent or re-capped when disposed?
+7. s biohazard waste treated before disposal? (i.e. autoclaved) Are other biohazard waste containers used properly where needed g. autoclave bags, bio-hazard boxes, etc.)?
+9. / Are hand washing facilities or hand cleansers readily available?
+Is the universal Bio-Hazard symbol affixed to containers, ref rigerators, or freezers that contain blood or other potentially inf ectious material?
+11 .
+Has the bio-safety cabinet been certified in the last year?
+Bio osafety Level II (see separate checklist) Ra diation Safety: General ionizing radiation safety Yes No N/A Corrective Action 1.
 Are registered areas properly designed?
-Is radiation monitoring and detection equipment readily available and calibrated?
+2. Is radiation monitoring and detection equipment readily available and calibrated?
 3. Are personnel trained appropriately?
 4. Are radioactive materials securely stored according to procedures?
 5. Is radioactive waste securely stored and disposed of according to procedures?
 6. Is the inventory of all radioactive materials up-to-date?
 7. Is there an inventory of all radiation counting and monitoring?
 8. Are all radiation-emitting operations restricted to a low-density traffic area and are adequately shielded?
 9. Are safe work procedures and decontamination/emergency procedures established?
-Lase er Safety Yes No N/A Corrective Action Do laser laboratories have appropriate warning signs?
-Are lasers equipped with protective housings, safety interlocks, key controls, beam stops, attenuators and scanning safety guards as appropriate?
-Are the laser operators provided with wavelength specific eye protection?
-Was te Accumulation Area - Portland Only Yes No N/A Corrective Action 1.
+Las ser Safety Yes No N/A Corrective Action 1.
+Do laser laboratories have appropriate warning signs?
+2. Are lasers equipped with protective housings, safety interlocks, key controls, beam stops, attenuators and scanning safety guards as appropriate?
+3. Are the laser operators provided with wavelength specific eye protection?
+Wa este Accumulation Area - Portland Only Yes No N/A Corrective Action 1.
 Is there a Waste Accumulation Area in the lab?
 2. Are the containers labeled with the words "Hazardous Waste"?
 3. Is each container labeled with the start date and full date for each?
-Are all waste containers intact and free of cracks and compatible with their contents?
+4. Are all waste containers intact and free of cracks and compatible Ì with their contents?

-REMARKS:
+REMARKS: •